-Meningitis is a very serious and often life-threatening infection that occurs in about 300-400 of every 100,000 live births.
-It is an inflammation of the membranes that surround the brain and spinal cord.
-The most common cause of meningitis in the United States is Group B Streptococcus, but it is also sometimes caused by Listeria and E. coli.
-A spinal tap is performed in order to diagnose meningitis, but it is such a serious threat to newborn health that medical professionals will often begin treatment in suspected cases of meningitis before an official diagnosis is made.
-Meningitis is treated with antibiotics or antiviral medications, depending on whether it is caused by a bacterial or viral infection.
-Infants with meningitis also require supportive care in the neonatal intensive care unit (NICU).
-If treated quickly and appropriately, infants with meningitis may make a full recovery.
-However, if treatment is delayed or improper, neonatal meningitis can result in serious disabilities such as cerebral palsy, seizure disorders, developmental disabilities, and vision and hearing impairments.
+Meningitis is a very serious and often life-threatening infection that involves inflammation of the membranes surrounding the brain and spinal cord.
+It is especially likely to occur during the neonatal period (i.e. the first month of a baby’s life).
+The most common causes of meningitis in the United States are Group B Streptococcus (GBS) and Escheria coli (E. coli), but there are many other pathogens that can lead to this condition.
+Meningitis is such a serious threat to newborn health that medical professionals will begin treatment in suspected cases before an official diagnosis is made (1).
+If treated quickly and appropriately, infants with meningitis should make a full recovery.
+However, if treatment is delayed or improper, neonatal meningitis can result in serious disabilities such as cerebral palsy, seizure disorders, and developmental issues such as vision and hearing impairments (2).

-The causes of meningitis are mostly bacterial, although there are some cases of viral and fungal meningitis.
-In the U.S., 50% of all neonatal bacterial meningitis cases are due to group B Streptococcus.
-Other bacterial causes include E coli (which accounts for about 20% of cases) and Listeria monocytogenes (which accounts for 5-10% of cases).
+The causes of meningitis are mostly bacterial, although there are some cases of viral and fungal meningitis (1).
+In the U.S., 50% of all neonatal bacterial meningitis cases are due to group B Streptococcus (GBS).
+Other bacterial causes include E. coli (which accounts for about 20% of cases) and Listeria monocytogenes (which accounts for 5-10% of cases) (2).

-Perhaps the reason that so many meningitis cases are attributed to group B strep is the prevalence of the infection.
-According to the U.S. Centers for Disease Control and Prevention, as many as 10-30% of pregnant women are infected with group B strep.
-If the mother is not diagnosed prenatally and properly treated, there is a risk of transmission of group B strep – and ultimately meningitis – to the infant.
-Because of this, all pregnant women should be tested for group B strep in the third trimester.
-If the tests come back positive, healthcare providers must administer antibiotics during labor to minimize the risk of transmission.
+Perhaps the reason that so many meningitis cases are attributed to GBS is the prevalence of the infection.
+According to the U.S. Centers for Disease Control and Prevention, about 1 in 4 pregnant women carry GBS in their rectum or vagina.
+If the mother is not diagnosed prenatally and properly treated, there is a much higher risk of transmitting GBS – and ultimately meningitis – to the infant during the birthing process.
+Because of this, all pregnant women should be tested for GBS in the third trimester.
+If the tests come back positive, healthcare providers must administer antibiotics during labor to minimize the risk of transmission (3).

 The following signs indicate that a newborn may have meningitis: